LunaVelez-lab/Data-visualization-and-table-manipulations/README.md

-# General-R-codes-visualization-and-table-manipulations
+# Data-visualization-and-table-manipulation
-Scripts for generating plots and manipulating tables
+This repository contains R markdowns with general code lines for generating plots and manipulating tables